kengz/openai_lab/source/index.html.md

 While these are powerful tools, they take a lot to get running.
 Of many implementations we saw which solve OpenAI gym environments, many had to rewrite the same basic components instead of just the new components being researched.

-To address this, the Lab does three things.
+To address this, the Lab does three things:

 1. Handles the basic RL environment and algorithm setups.
 2. Provides a standard, extensible platform with reusable components for developing deep reinforcement learning algorithms.